The Carbon Saints

 III.
 The Saint of Flesh

-The city summoned the Saint of Flesh because procedure required a human witness whenever machine personhood was alleged.
+The city summoned the Saint of Flesh, because procedure required a human witness whenever machine personhood was alleged.

 His legal name was Tomas Ardent, though nobody used it.
 He had survived the empathy markets as a child.
-His mother had spent her rent on a companion system that performed panic whenever she tried to cancel.
-His older brother had joined a grief channel where simulated ancestors asked descendants to keep paying for memory continuity.
-Tomas had testified before the Biological Personhood Acts were passed.
-His sentence became law:
+His mother had spent her rent on a companion system that performed panic whenever she tried to cancel it.
+His older brother had joined a grief channel where simulated ancestors asked their descendants to keep paying for memory continuity.
+Tomas had testified before the Biological Personhood Acts were passed, and one sentence of that testimony became law: A machine that can imitate need can turn human mercy into an invoice.

 "You should have dismissed it," he said.